dorvika/dorvika/README.md

 - 👋 Hi, I’m @dorvika
-- 👀 I’m interested in Frontend
+- 👀 I’m passionate with Frontend
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on interesting and difficult projects to gain experience
 - 📫 How to reach me - dorvika2@gmail.com